adnnl/KarirNex-DA/README.md

 ## 📌 Task 1 - SQL & Excel Analysis

-Based on the FMCG dataset, clean the data first, then answer the following questions using SQL or Excel:
+After cleaning the dataset, analysis was conducted using SQL and Excel to answer key business questions:
 1. How many cities are listed in the customer_address column?
 2. What is the total sum of total_sales?
 3. How many orders were made in Toko Hijau?